DIRESA, a distance-preserving nonlinear dimension reduction technique based on regularized autoencoders

 \subsection{PCA and KPCA}

-PCA linearly transforms the data into new coordinates, the principal components \cite{pearson1901liii, hotelling1933analysis}.
+PCA linearly transforms the data into new coordinates, the principal components \citep{pearson1901liii, hotelling1933analysis}.
 These components are the eigenvectors of the covariance matrix of the dataset.
 The amount of dataset variation in the direction of each eigenvector determines the ordering of the coordinates.
 As the covariance matrix is symmetric, the eigenvalues are real, and the eigenvectors are orthogonal.
-For dimensional reduction, the first principal components are taken as they explain most of the variance in the dataset.
+For dimensional reduction, the coefficients of the first principal components can be used as latent representation, as they explain most of the variance in the dataset.

-In KPCA, the traditional PCA is combined with kernel methods \cite{scholkopf1997kernel}.
+In KPCA, the traditional PCA is combined with kernel methods \citep{scholkopf1997kernel}.
 The original data points are mapped non-linearly on a high dimensional Hilbert space, where the PCA is applied.
 The so-called kernel trick is used to avoid working in this higher dimension (and so being highly computationally expensive).
 The calculations are done in the original space, replacing the standard inner product with a kernel function representing the inner product in the Hilbert space.